Skip to main content

 Step 6 - Convert repository

 At this step, you will see a warning message telling you that you are about to change your repo structure.
-If you wish to continue, click the checkbox for I understand this will change the structure of my repository and click Convert repository.
+If you wish to continue, click the checkbox for I understand that this is a permanent change and click Convert repository.

 Step 7 - Commit to core